 11. The gate to visit UNESCO World Heritage Sites

-Hanoi is the gate way for international tourists to explore the natural beauty of Northern cities and provinces in Vietnam such as Ha Long Bay and Trang An complex in Ninh Binh, both are recognized as UNESCO World Heritage Sites.
+Hanoi is the gateway for international tourists to explore the natural beauty of Northern cities and provinces in Vietnam such as Ha Long Bay and Trang An complex in Ninh Binh, both are recognized as UNESCO World Heritage Sites.
 If you have more time then a trip to the mountain part in Moc Chau or Sapa is also highly recommended for some of the best trekking experiences in Vietnam.

 12. Getting to know the Hanoians

-Hanoi people, also known as Trang An people, are famous for the long-standing tradition of elegance and courtesy, that is the reason why tourists have been attracted by the typical nature of the Hanoians.
-In North of Vietnam, people dress differently compared to people who live in the South, perhaps this comes from the history, tradition and also the weather of Hanoi.
+Hanoi people, also known as Trang An people, are famous for the long-standing tradition of elegance and courtesy, which is the reason why tourists have been attracted by the typical nature of the Hanoians.
+In North Vietnam, people dress differently compared to people who live in the South, perhaps this comes from the history, tradition, and also the weather of Hanoi.
 The fact that Hanoi is the capital city of Vietnam has made it more appropriate for its people to dress formally when living in the same place as the diplomats and government officers.
-It is said that Hanoians always appear to be more obsessed with beauty, which is less existent in the South or at least it appears like that.
-All in all, we can forcefully say that the beauty of Hanoi people comes from their own simplicity.
+It is said that Hanoians always appear to be more obsessed with beauty, which is less existent in the South, or at least it appears like that.
+All in all, we can forcefully say that the beauty of the Hanoi people comes from their own simplicity.